theendercore/NarrusYeetus/README.md

 Aka this mod just removes the narrator.

 ### Quilt?
-The quilt loader loads mods later so there is not quilt version for now.
+The quilt loader loads mods later.
+So there is no quilt version for now.
 *My apologies*